©2018, ckwallace at ckwallace.com

 That something is a feeling of almost limitless power, or better, power being expressed at the limits of our abilities.
 This is when we hit a zone, or our zone, and whether we hit it accidentally or on purpose doesn’t matter.
 What counts here is a condition which lies at the pinnacle of human expression.
 It’s as if we know it’s where we belong, a place where good things, sometimes great things, happen.

-It’s a serious manifestation of our gifts coming together all at once, without being aware of limits or constraints which might cast doubt on our competence.
+It’s a serious manifestation of our gifts coming together all at once, without being aware of limits or constraints which might cast doubt upon our competence.
 It’s more than confidence because it’s a blend of the mental and the physical, a symbiosis, the meaningful whole of an action.
 It’s the Gestalt.

 The quick and easy way to hit zones is to practice over and over so new competence is ingrained in the cerebellum, like never forgetting to ride a bike once learned.
 Being able to shut out distractions is next, narrowing down focus to what is before you, so time is lived second by second, or not noticed at all.